 Technology needs assessments (TNAs):

-• Are a set of country-driven activities that identify and determine the mitigation and adaptation technology priorities of developing country Parties.
+• Are a set of country-driven activities that identify and determine the mitigation and adaptation technology priorities of developing country Parties

-• May address soft and hard technologies for both mitigation and adaptation, identify regulatory options, develop fiscal and financial incentives and build capacity.
+• May address soft and hard technologies for both mitigation and adaptation, identify regulatory options, develop fiscal and financial incentives and build capacity

 The purpose of TNAs is to assist in identifying and analysing priority technology needs, which can be the basis for a portfolio of environmentally sustainable technology (EST) projects and programmes.
-This can facilitate the transfer of, and access to, ESTs and know-how in the implementation of Article 4.5 of the Convention.
+This can facilitate the transfer of and access to ESTs and know-how in the implementation of Article 4.5 of the Convention.

 Collaboration between the GEF, UNDP, UNEP, UNEP Risoe centre, CTI, EGTT and the secretariat has resulted in financial and technical support to assist non-Annex I Parties to conduct TNAs.
-The secretariat has published three synthesis reports on technology needs identified by non-Annex I Parties, which highlight priority technology needs identified in various sectors to reduce greenhouse gas emissions and facilitate adaptation to the adverse impacts of climate change.
+The secretariat has published three synthesis reports on technology needs identified by non-Annex I Parties.
+These reports highlight priority technology needs identified in various sectors to reduce greenhouse gas emissions and facilitate adaptation to the adverse impacts of climate change.
 They also draw attention to specific barriers to technology transfer and suggest measures to address them.

 In the TNAs completed by Parties as part of the recent global TNA project, Parties also prepared technology action plans (TAPs) and project ideas.
 A TAP is an action plan consisting of a group of measures to address identified barriers to the development and transfer of a prioritized technology.
 In the context of their TNAs, Parties envisaged project ideas as concrete actions for the implementation of their prioritized technologies.

-|• The TEC held an in-session workshop on TNAs|
+|• TEC 7 held an in-session workshop on TNAs|

-|• GEF has provided funding to more than 80 non-Annex I Parties to conduct TNAs.|
+|• GEF has provided funding to more than 80 non-Annex I Parties to conduct TNAs|

-• 78 non-Annex I Parties have completed TNAs.
+• 78 non-Annex I Parties have completed TNAs

-Phase II of the current global TNA project provides targeted financial and technical support to assist 25 non-Annex I Parties to conduct their TNAs and prepare TAPs and project ideas.
-This project is supported by the GEF through the Poznan strategic programme on technology transfer and implemented by UNEP in collaboration with the UNEP Risoe Centre.
+Phase II of the current global TNA project provides financial and technical support to assist 25 non-Annex I Parties to conduct their TNAs and prepare TAPs and project ideas.
+The GEF, through the Poznan strategic programme on technology, is supporting this project.
+UNEP, in collaboration with UNEP DTU, is implementing the project.

-Concluded in 2013, Phase I of the global TNA project, also supported by the GEF and implemented by UNEP and the UNEP Risoe Centre, provided targeted financial and technical support to 36 non-Annex I Parties to undertake TNAs and prepare TAPs and project ideas.
+Concluded in 2013, Phase I of the global TNA project, also supported by the GEF and implemented by UNEP and the UNEP DTU, provided targeted financial and technical support to 36 non-Annex I Parties to undertake TNAs and prepare TAPs and project ideas.
 More>>